-Ambassador Nikki Haley, U.S. Permanent Representative to the United Nations, delivered remarks at a UN Security Council briefing on Burma.
+Ambassador Nikki Haley, U.S. Permanent Representative to the United Nations, delivered remarks this afternoon at a UN Security Council briefing on Ukraine.

 This afternoon, the United States called for an emergency meeting of the UN Security Council to discuss the latest attacks on Israel out of the Gaza Strip by Hamas and other militants.
 We expect the meeting to take place tomorrow afternoon.

 For the next four weeks, Syria will hold the rotating presidency of the Conference on Disarmament in Geneva.
 The United States would have attempted to block Syria’s presidency, but the rules of the Conference on Disarmament prevented us from doing so.